jerk1022/looker_content_cleanup_automation/README.md

 6. Go to Cloud Functions and create a new function.

-7. Cloud Functions function suggested settings, to modify as necessary:
+7. Cloud Functions function suggested settings, modify as necessary:

    1. **Basics**